 How It Works

 A total of 17 sports (both team and individual) and special non-athletic events are offered over the course of three seasons: fall, winter, and spring.
 Points are awarded for wins; and points are deducted for forfeits.
-At the end of the year, at a banquet in Annenberg Dining Hall, the dorm with the most points wins the historic Yard Trophy.
-At this meal, the program also recognizes the top female and male contributors with the Athlete of the Year Award.
-The names of these individuals and the winning dorm are forever enshrined on a plaque and the Yard Trophy itself.
+At the conclusion of the year, as part of the freshman-wide award ceremony, the dorm with the most points wins the historic Yard Trophy.
+At this festive event, the program also recognizes the top female and male contributors with the Athlete of the Year Award.
+The names of these individuals and the winning dorm are forever enshrined on a plaque and the Yard Trophy itself, both of which are displayed in Annenberg Dining Hall.

 Sports and Activities